August 2019 M T W T F S S « Jul 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31

 Category Archives: Naval History

 One WW2 battle that we hear little about was fought by logisticians.
 Their battle was between what could be produced versus what could be delivered in time to matter.
 This point was driven home to me when I heard a WW2 historian say that the US had the manufacturing capacity to produce 150K tanks, but that level of tank production would consume all the US steel and leave nothing to build the ships needed to carry the tanks to the fight.
+In this post, I will look at Liberty Ships and the role they played in supplying allied armies during WW2.
 Continue reading

 I must admit that I am a bit of a battleship junkie.
 I have been reading some old US Navy manuals on battleship fire control, which discuss the various effects that must be corrected for to ensure accurate fire (Figure 1).
 In this post, I want to examine how the curvature of the Earth affected the gunnery direction.
 Curvature corrections are only needed for very long-range artillery.
 Continue reading